MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_getdeviceselector_838466080.md

 ## -parameters

 ## -returns
-An Advanced Query Syntax (AQS) string that is used to enumerate available line displays.
+An Advanced Query Syntax string that is used to enumerate available line displays.

 ## -remarks